reklamupdev/reklamup-admob-adapter/README.md

 **Parameter** : Reklamup placement ids for each floor price provided by the reklamup team

+## Unity Platform

+If you are using Unity platorm for developing the app/game, you can use the unity package file located in the <a href="https://github.com/reklamupdev/reklamup-admob-adapter/tree/main/unity_packages">unity-packages</a> folder to include reklamup adapters in your app/game.<br/>

 ## FAQ

 You can send email.
 [ReklamUP](mailto:dev@reklamup.com?subject=Reklamup%20Admob%20Adapter%20Android)<br/>